hdbc/hdbc-odbc/README.txt

 To use with GHC, you'll want to use:

- -package HDBC -package HDBC-postgresql
+ -package HDBC -package HDBC-odbc

 Or, with Cabal, use:

-  Build-Depends: HDBC>=0.99.0, HDBC-postgresql
+  Build-Depends: HDBC>=0.99.0, HDBC-odbc

+This package has been tested with unixODBC.

 -- John Goerzen
-   December 2005
+   January 2006